ncbi/gprobe/README.md

 To contribute:

-1. Create a feature branch from the latest `develop`, commit your work there
+1. Fork or create a feature branch from the latest `develop`, commit your work there
     ```bash
     git checkout develop
     git pull